lgurgand/PCBS/README.md

 The task is easier if the central arrow points in the same direction as the other ones (congruent condition <<<<<<), more difficult over wise because we have to make an effort to ignore the flanking arrows (incongruent condition <<<><<<).
 Subjects are often slower and less accurate in the incongruent condition.

-You can find a report of the analysis of the results (PCBS_Flanker_task_ANALYSIS.pdf).
+You can find a report of the analysis of the results (https://github.com/lgurgand/PCBS-Flanker-Task/blob/a867806e6ce80580d3b727652c902f746fb92606/PCBS_Flanker_task_ANALYSIS.pdf).
 The experiment was done on 6 subjects, and 5 out of the 6 did show a significantely higher reaction time in the incongruent trials than in the congruent trials, as expected.